reowst/sdk/README.md

 It's used by multiplayer games to get better network performance for their players.

+For example, Network Next is used by [Rocket League](https://rocketleague.com) and we accelerate millions of sessions per-day.

 ## Building the Network Next SDK

 To use Network Next, games integrate the Network Next SDK with their client and server.